SCALER: Versatile Multi-Limbed Robot for Free-Climbing in Extreme Terrains: Hardware Experiment

 \subsubsection{Vertical Wall SKATE Gait Climbing with Payload}

 In this experiment, we evaluated SCALER's mobility in vertical climbing with a payload.
-We tested SCALER on a vertical wall outfitted with a straight $0.05$ m wide rail covered by $\#36$ sandpaper to simulate rock surfaces.
-Each gait sequence lifted the body by $0.075$ m and achieved a speed of $0.16$ m/min while carrying a $3.4$ kg payload.
-This accounts for $35$ \% of SCALER's total weight including grippers, which amounts to an overall weight of $13$ kg.
+We tested SCALER on a vertical wall outfitted with a straight \SI{0.05}{\meter} wide rail covered by $\#36$ sandpaper to simulate rock surfaces.
+Each gait sequence lifted the body by \SI{0.075}{\meter} and achieved a speed of \SI{0.16}{\meter\per\minute} while carrying a \SI{3.4}{\kilogram} payload.
+This accounts for \SI{35}{\percent} of SCALER's total weight.
 Suspended payloads pose challenges due to pendulum dynamics.
-The black and white arrows in \fig{fig:vertical_weight} indicate which leg and body parts moved compared to the previous frame, respectively, using the SKATE gait schedule shown in \fig{fig:gait_skate}.
-SCALER demonstrated vertical climbing with a payload, indicating the SCALER's power-intensive motion and the GOAT gripper capabilities.
+The black and white arrows in \fig{fig:vertical_weight} indicate which leg and body motions are compared to the previous frame, respectively.
+The same experiments were conducted twice for consistency.
+SCALER demonstrated vertical climbing with a payload, indicating the SCALER's power-intensive motion and the GOAT gripper's capabilities.